- GOVERNOR INFO -

 • Act as a ‘critical friend’ to the school, by offering support, guidance, and praise when appropriate and constructive criticism and challenge where necessary.

-The FGB meets four times a year (typically termly, but twice in the Autumn term) and is supported by three committees:
+The FGB meets four times a year (typically termly, but twice in the Autumn term) and is supported by two committees:

 Curriculum, Standards, Welfare & Monitoring